Cognitive Loop of Thought: Reversible Hierarchical Markov Chain for Efficient Mathematical Reasoning: Method

 \subsection{Reversible Hierarchical Markov Chain}

-The architecture of CLoT is illustrated in Figure \ref{photoup}.
-The left panel delineates the Hierarchical Markov Process, where the top tier comprises the initial problem and its corresponding answer generated via direct CoT reasoning; subsequent layers execute iterative, step-by-step verification.
-The right panel details the backward verification mechanism: the model-generated answer is reformulated as a premise, while a specific condition from the original problem is selected by the LLMs to serve as a target variable for backward inference.
-For non-numerical tasks, the model identifies and validates key semantic entities.
-By reasoning through this reconfigured problem, CLoT determines whether the reconstructed condition aligns with the original input.
-This dual-loop design empowers CLoT to not only detect erroneous outputs but also to locate and rectify reasoning flaws, thereby substantially bolstering the model's interpretability, safety, and reliability.

-For a mathematical problem $q$, we observe that successful reasoning involves not only a sequential simplification of the problem through derivation steps but also an implicit hierarchical organization of cognitive processes—such as conceptual abstraction, subproblem decomposition, and strategic planning.
-To capture this structure, we propose a Hierarchical Markov Chain framework, which models reasoning as a multi-level stochastic process where each level corresponds to a distinct granularity of problem understanding or solution strategy.
-Let the original problem be denoted by $q_1^{(L)}$ at the max layer $l=L$.
-At each lower layer $l<L$ (down to $l=1$), the problem is refined into increasingly concrete and actionable representation $q_t^{(l)}$, forming a hierarchical structure that transitions from abstract strategies to specific derivations.
-State transitions within each layer satisfy the Markov property, while cross-layer transitions are jointly governed by top-down refinement and bottom-up generalization mechanisms.
-Specifically, given a state $q_{t-1}^{(l)}$ and a derivation step $s_{t-1}^{(l)}$ at layer $l$ , the next state is generated via:
+For a mathematical problem $q$, successful reasoning involves not only the sequential simplification of the problem through derivation steps but also an implicit hierarchical organization of cognitive processes---such as conceptual abstraction, subproblem decomposition, and strategic planning.
+To capture this structure, we propose a Hierarchical Markov Chain framework that models reasoning as a multi-level stochastic process, where each level corresponds to a distinct granularity of problem understanding or solution strategy.